 What is SMART?

-Internet sources give different definitions of this term but the most widely used one states that SMART is an acronym which stands for Specific, Measurable, Attainable, Realistic, and Timely.
+Internet sources give different definitions of this term but the most widely used one states that SMART is an acronym that stands for Specific, Measurable, Attainable, Realistic, and Timely.
 It is one of the most effective methods to measure project stages and outcomes used in business today and can be used by individuals and teams.

 According to the Massachusetts Institute of Technology, one could ask the following questions regarding the project to develop SMART goals that ensure successful outcomes.